hoodiehq/hoodie/quickstart_for_developers.md

-  grunt concat               # Build lib/ grunt watch                # Build lib/ and watch for changes grunt test                 # Run all test grunt autotest             # Run all tests & rerun on file changes grunt console              # run a browser console, from command line, hell yeah grunt build                # build hoodie.min.js grunt docs                 # create docs from code grunt wishlist             # create docs from dream code grunt all                  # one cake to rule them all
+  grunt concat               # Build lib/ grunt watch                # Build lib/ and watch for changes grunt test                 # Run all test grunt build                # build hoodie.min.js grunt docs                 # create docs from code
 ```